 The results are very encouraging because it underscores that business can have a redemptive role in our local (and global) society.

-"Ancient Spirituality at Work," Cathy Driscoll and Elden Wiebe.
+Article: "Ancient Spirituality at Work," Cathy Driscoll and Elden Wiebe.
 Published in Faith and Work: Christian Perspectives, Research and Insights into the Movement.